British Motor merchant

 |Route||Liverpool - Accra - Lagos|

-At 00.25 hours on 31 May, 1941, U-69 fired one torpedo at the Sangara (Master S. Themens) lying at anchor in the roads of Accra harbour (arrived on 30 May).
+At 00.25 hours on 31 May 1941 U-69 fired one torpedo at the Sangara (Master Sidney Themans) lying at anchor in the roads of Accra after arriving there on 30 May.
 She sank by the stern in 33 feet of water with her bow still visible above the water.
-The master was the only casualty.
+One crew member was lost.
+The master died in an accident on 13 June 1941, apparently drowning while examining the wreck of his ship.

 If you can help us with any additional information on this vessel then please contact us.